Daniel-Pailanir/childrenSchools/README.md

 # childrenSchools
-Replication materials for xxxx project (Clarke, Larroulet, Pailañir &amp; Quintana)
+Replication materials for Schools as a Safety-net project (Clarke, Larroulet, Pailañir & Quintana)